Forget decorative gourds. In the Pacific Northwest, it's mother-effing larch season.

 Expect a Crowd

 Two very popular larch destinations, the Enchantments and Lake Ingalls, don't allow pets on the trail.
-And yes, you could very well get an expensive citation if you disregard the rules.
+Rule breakers could very well get an expensive citation, not to mention disturb fragile landscape.
 But there are still spots where dogs are welcome in larch country, like Heather-Maple Pass Loop; it veers close to North Cascade National Park (where dogs are prohibited) but the route stays just outside.

 Share the Love